vishnu-kyatannawar/auto-liker-x/README.md

 - **Post Tracking**: Posts are tracked in `processed-posts.json` to avoid duplicate actions
 - **Rate Limiting**: The tool includes delays between actions to avoid LinkedIn rate limits
 - **First Run**: LinkedIn may require verification on first login - complete it manually in the browser window
+- **CSV Logs**: All results are logged to CSV with IST timestamps for easy tracking and analysis

 ## Troubleshooting